rabbithat/nRF52840_uploader/README.md

 Revision History:

+Version 6:  Version 5 no longer allowed files to be uploaded to flash.
+Version 6 fixes that.
+Just invoke compiletoflash, as per usual, before invoking upload, and the Forth definitions will be put into flash instead of RAM.

 Version 5: no longer requires a large static buffer that persists after the upload is finished.
 Instead, a buffer which is temporarily located at the midpoint of free RAM is used.

 Version 4: Variable and list manipulation code has become a separate library file which this code now leverages:  https://github.com/rabbithat/nRF52_essential_definitions